mongodb-labs/sleepy.mongoose/README.md

 ## PREREQUISITES

-You need 3 things installed:

 1. MongoDB, which can be downloaded from [http://www.mongodb.org](http://www.mongodb.org).

+2. You'll need to install some Python packages, if you don't have them already.
-2. Pymongo, the MongoDB python driver.
-Sleepy.Mongoose requires pymongo version 1.4 or greater.
-You can install this with easy_install:
+   Sleepy.Mongoose uses Pymongo, the MongoDB python driver (version 1.4 or greater required).
+It also requires the JSON package and OpenSSL.
+You can install these with easy_install:

-        $ sudo easy_install pymongo

-3. The Python JSON package, which can also be installed with easy_install:

-        $ sudo easy_install python-json
+        $ sudo easy_install pymongo python-json pyOpenSSL

 Sleepy.Mongoose only works with Python 2.5 and higher.